aganter/ZEN-garden/documentation/How_To_Modeling_To_Generate_Alternatives.md

 - **Solving the Optimization Problem:**
   - **Run:** Executes the MGA process by solving the optimization problem.
 For each iteration, it generates weights, constructs the optimization problem with the cost constraint and the new objective function, and solves it to find a near-optimal solution.
 The results are saved for further analysis.

+### Configurate MGA method
+This is how the data folder looks like: